 - natalizumab (Tysabri)

 In 2017, the Food and Drug Administration (FDA) approved the first DMT for people with PPMS.
 This infusion drug is called ocrelizumab (Ocrevus), and it can also be used to treat RRMS.

-Not all MS drugs will be available or appropriate for every person.
-Talk to your doctor about which drugs are most appropriate for you and the risks and benefits of each one.
+Not all MS medications will be available or appropriate for every person.
+Talk with your doctor about which drugs are most appropriate for you and the risks and benefits of each one.

 Because MS is different for everyone, treatment depends on your specific symptoms.
 For most, a flexible approach is necessary.